MEAN-stack/Datepicker/README.md

 You can see that the input elements have no space between them.
 This is deliberate; I think it makes the datepicker look neater, at least it does if I sharpen the corners of the elements as I have done here.

 It's actually a bit fiddly to remove the gap between the input elements while preserving the indentation in the HTML, keeping the source code neat and readable.
 I have achieved this by moving the closing &gt; angle bracket to the next line, but there are several other ways to achieve the same effect described here https://css-tricks.com/fighting-the-space-between-inline-block-elements/

+I have used `type="text"` for the two `<input>` elements.
+I tried `type="number"` but it gave me less control over the width of the element.
+Fortunately Angular will allow me to perform the validation on the user's input, so it's not a problem.